 During an April 5 hearing on the bill, Crystal Frey, vice president of human resources at Continental Realty Corp. in Baltimore, said the bill would provide a much-needed update to the FLSA, improving morale and job satisfaction of workers by giving them more flexibility.

 Frey said the bill would also help private-sector employers compete with federal agencies for talent, since this comp time option has been available to public employers since 1985, according to a report on the hearing by Bloomberg Industry Group.

 Opponents of the act, however, point out that the “power disparity between employer and employee” might make workers feel pressured into accepting comp time, even if they preferred overtime, warns Green.

-In the Bloomberg BNA report on the hearing, Vicki Shabo, vice president of the nonprofit National Partnership for Women and Families, is quoted as saying the act would be “a giant step in the wrong direction.”
+In the Bloomberg Industry Group report on the hearing, Vicki Shabo, vice president of the nonprofit National Partnership for Women and Families, is quoted as saying the act would be “a giant step in the wrong direction.”
 Shabo said that “it sets up a false dichotomy between time and money when people urgently need both, the FLSA allows both and research shows that employers benefit from both.”

 Shabo said the bill would make it cheaper for employers to provide comp time, instead of overtime, in the short term.
 That would give companies “every reason to hire fewer people, relying on them to work more hours, meaning more time away from their families, with the promise of future comp time,” she said.

 “Under this proposal, the employer, not the employee, would determine when earned comp time can be used,” Meric wrote.
 “In other words, a low-wage working mother could be forced to work 50 hours one week during spring break when her children are off from school, and in exchange for that overtime work get 10 hours off another week when they are back in school.
 This may be flexibility for the employer, but it would cost the employee extra money for child care, less money in overtime earnings and less time with her family.”